 Some believe not enough tourists travel for the races.
 Local pass holders are most of the runners signing up for the races.
 That is how most road races work.
 Even if runDisney events at Disneyland cater to locals that is a moot point.
 Remember that runDisney and Disneyland are not the same company.
 Heck, Star Wars took place around the slower time in January.
 These races help keep Disneyland busy.
 Super Heroes took place before the Christmas season, right when attendance dips.

-Star Wars Land will opens May 31,2019.
+Star Wars Land opens May 31,2019.
 Honestly, runDisney could have brought back the half marathon weekend in September 2019.
 Since Star Wars Land opens in the summer.
 I do not see that happening though.
 As many runDisney fans search for permits that Disneyland files for.
 These permits may show that Disneyland is planning a running event.
 So far I have heard nothing promising.

 Star Wars Land will make Disneyland very busy this summer.
 Perhaps too busy and they may not want to stage a race that soon after Galaxy’s Edge opens.
 Once the newness wears off its possible, a race could bring in more tourists.
 Like runDisney fans who would not make the trip only for Star Wars Land.